schooltool-project/schooltool-book/source/top_level.rst

 There is no direct relationship between the dates used in relationships, such as levels, and the beginning and ends of ``Term`` and ``SchoolYear`` objects.
 By default, the web forms for changing relationships use the current date, but it is editable in the form.

-For example, let’s say the last day of classes is in June 1, but the official end of the ``SchoolYear`` in SchoolTool is at the end of July.
+For example, let's say the last day of classes is in June 1, but the official end of the ``SchoolYear`` in SchoolTool is at the end of July.
 If graduating students are set as inactive from the ``Students`` group as of June 1, but a report is run on active students as of the end of the year on July 31, users might still expect to see the graduated (on June 1) students show up in their end of year report.

-There is not necessarily a “correct” way to handle these issues from the application’s point of view, but some kind of logic/policy has to be consistently applied at the user level.
+There is not necessarily a “correct” way to handle these issues from the application's point of view, but some kind of logic/policy has to be consistently applied at the user level.

 Top level containers
 --------------------

-In SchoolTool’s ZODB, we use a number of top-level containers (BTrees) which behave similarly to Python dictionaries.
+In SchoolTool's ZODB, we use a number of top-level containers (BTrees) which behave similarly to Python dictionaries.
 Objects in these containers are often connected by relationship properties.
-Understanding what’s in these containers and how they work is the first step in grokking SchoolTool’s data model.
+Understanding what's in these containers and how they work is the first step in grokking SchoolTool's data model.

 The SchoolTool Application
 ++++++++++++++++++++++++++

 The ``SchoolToolApplication`` object is the root and stores all the top level containers in the system.
-It’s also acts like the root site manager for component look ups.
+It's also acts like the root site manager for component look ups.

 You usually get a reference to it by just using the ISchoolToolApplication interface adapter::

   from schooltool.app.interfaces import ISchoolToolApplication app = ISchoolToolApplication(None)

-In the following where we refer to `app` assume it has been assigned this way.
+In the following where we refer to ``app`` assume it has been assigned this way.

 Relationship States
 +++++++++++++++++++